 Advisory: READ 043 or appropriate placement; ACCT 101

-This course covers Federal and California State income tax laws and preparation as related to individuals and small business entities.
+This course covers federal and California State income tax laws and preparation as they relate to individuals and small business entities.
 Emphasis is placed upon income inclusion, exclusion, exemptions, capital gains and losses, and business and individual deductions.
-Students who successfully complete the course with at least a “C” grade will be certified by the California Tax Education Council as fulfilling the 60-hour qualifying education requirement (45 federal hours and 15 California hours) imposed by the State of California for becoming a Registered Tax Preparer.
+Students who successfully complete the course with at least a “C” grade will be certified by the California Tax Education Council as fulfilling the state’s 60-hour qualifying education requirement (45 federal hours and 15 California hours) to become a registered tax preparer.

 |ACCT 110 - Excel for Business and AccountingM||1.0|